haskellcamargo/sclack/README.md

 Sclack uses `caca-utils` to create ANSI/VT100 + ASCII versions of pictures and render them.
 Images will only be rendered if both `caca-utils` is installed and `features.pictures` is configured to `true`.
-To install `caca-utils`, just run `sudo apt-get install caca-utils` on Debian and `brew install caca-utils` on OS X.
+To install `caca-utils`, just run `sudo apt-get install caca-utils` on Debian and `brew install libcaca` on OS X.

 ## Installation